 You Could Get an Early Jump on Your New Year’s Resolution

-Strong Home Gym spent 40 hours researching membership prices of nearly two dozen gym chains across the United States.
-The results show that if you’re anywhere near the average, you can join a gym and still have almost $50 left over — the average gym membership costs $50.03.
+Strong Home Gym spent 40 hours researching membership prices of nearly two dozen fitness chains across the United States.
+The results show that the average gym membership costs about $50.03 a month, or $600.41 a year.
+If you deduct your gift money from that tally, you’d spend less than $60 to pay for a year’s worth of physical fitness.

 Or, Of Course, You Could Just Buy the Presents